Behavior Management of Children with Multiple Disabilities

 Cue - a signal, sign, request, or information that calls

-for the occurence of a behavior.
+the occurence of a

 Response cost - removal of a specific quantity of